 You will find all the different templates and supporting information to help you complete an assessment, but Derbyshire Information and Support Service (DIASS) is here to support you should you need any help, or you can contact your local SEND Officer or locality.

-To learn more, please visit the links below which include Youtube Videos and Podcasts created to help you.
+To learn more, please visit the following links which include Youtube Videos and Podcasts created to help you.

 What is an EHCP and who is it for?